python/cpython/Doc/tutorial/classes.rst

    print(x.counter)
    del x.counter

-The other kind of instance attribute reference is a *method*.
-A method is a function that "belongs to" an object.
-(In Python, the term method is not unique to class instances: other object types can have methods as well.
-For example, list objects have methods called append, insert, remove, sort, and so on.
-However, in the following discussion, we'll use the term method exclusively to mean methods of class instance objects, unless explicitly stated otherwise.)
+The other kind of instance attribute reference is a method.
+In the following discussion, we’ll use the term method exclusively to mean methods of class instance objects, unless explicitly stated otherwise.
+(In other words, we are not referring to built-in methods such as alist.append where alist is a list object.)

 .. index:: pair: object; method